Easy bullet journal guide for beginners

 Find my comprehensive post about simple bullet journal key symbols here!

 The index is basically your bullet journal table of contents.
 It is a place where you list your entries and their respective pages.

 Why would you need an index on your journal you may ask.

-Well, you will find that sames are regularly revisited.
+Well, you will find that same are regularly revisited.

-It is not so difficult to flip a book when you are in the first few pages but eventually, when you notebook is full and information from past are not as fresh in your memory, finding a particular page without an index may become a very time consuming task!
+It is not so difficult to flip a book when you are in the first few pages but eventually, when you notebook is full and information from the past is not as fresh in your memory, finding a particular page without an index may become a very time consuming task!

-If being time effective is any important you then making the habit to fill out your index is a good practice to you!
+If being time effective is any important to you then making the habit to fill out your index is a good practice for you!